 We DO NOT support accommodations that compromise the integrity of the program or unfairly exempt you from a core requirement of the program.
 For instance, a student with a weight lifting limitation may not be eligible for a lifting exemption in a curriculum like Early Childhood where day care workers by State law must be able to lift 25 pounds.
 Or, a student may not request an exemption to the attendance requirement in a program like Cosmetology where earning a state license depends on the number of hours spent in class.

-You must identify yourself as a disabled student to the Disability Coordinator by completing the form Request for Accommodations for a Student with a Disability;
+You must identify yourself as a disabled student to the Director of Counseling and Disability Services by completing the form Request for Accommodations for a Student with a Disability;

 If at all possible, please make your request for accommodations in a reasonable time frame prior to the start of the term of enrollment.

 Provide documentation of your disability from a qualified professional that reflects your current disability status, and how your disability affects your participation in courses, programs, services, and activities (in most cases, documentation should be no more than 5 years old).
-The Disabilities Coordinator can assist you in what appropriate documentation is needed.
+The Director of Counseling and Disability Services can assist you in what appropriate documentation is needed.

 Maintain satisfactory academic progress.
 You will be held to the same standards of satisfactory academic progress as non-disabled students.